jailad/SDC-Term1-Project1/writeup.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps:

+1. Gray scaling.
+2. Gaussian Smoothing.
+3. Canny Edge Detection.
+4. Hough Transform Detection.
+5. Region Of Interest Selection.
+6. Overlaying the detected lane(s) on top of the original image.

+As an example, this is the original image

+![solidWhiteRight.jpg - Original Image][TestImageSolidWhiteRight]
+![Detected lane(s) in red overlaid over the original image][TestImageOutputSolidWhiteRight]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+TBD - In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Currently towards the far end of the pipeline if there is a car within the region of interest, it shows up.
+I need to find a better way of excluding such objects from region of interest.

+Currently shortcoming is that the region of interest is currently hard coded, so in order to generalize it to real-world situations, this will have to be dynamically generated.

+Another shortcoming is dealing with curved roads.
+One potential technique to address it would be to have an adaptive region of interest polygon.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Dynamic region of interest generation.
+Ensuring code is optimized so that it runs quickly.